New “Move!” tours at the Getty Center invite visitors to connect to artworks through movement and feeling

 As the tour progresses, participants increasingly take more initiative with each object.
 The goal, as stated at the tour’s end, is to inspire visitors to continue active exploration on their own.
 The tour concludes with an encouraging reminder that “just as your body continues below your neck, so does the possibility to engage with artwork.
 Continue to move and explore more fully, wherever you encounter art!”

-Move! is offered at the Getty Center most Wednesdays at 2:30 p.m.
+Move! is offered at the Getty Center most Saturdays at 2:30 p.m.
 Find a full schedule of talks and tours on our event calendar.